 Before the ’80s, everyone knew that sequels were rubbish.
 The Empire Strikes Back (1980) bucked the trend, but Aliens truly upped the ante.
 Director James Cameron didn’t just make a follow-up to Ridley Scott’s original — he practically created a new genre.

 If Alien (1979) had been a haunted house horror in sci-fi trappings, then Aliens reshaped the best war movies in sci-fi clothing.
 Slick, action-packed, and adrenaline-pumping, Aliens threw thousands of xenomorphs into the mix and added massively to the franchise’s mythology.

 “Yippee Ki Yay, motherf**ker!” – a phrase nobody ever uttered before Die Hard, but many have since.
 Bruce Willis stars as the barefooted cop who has to take down some terrorists who’ve taken over a Los Angeles skyscraper.

-Raiders of the Lost Ark (1981)
+1. Raiders of the Lost Ark (1981)

-The dream team of Steven Spielberg and George Lucas combined their cinematic clout to create a franchise that was a homage to the cinema serials of the 30s and 40s.
+The dream team of Steven Spielberg and George Lucas combined their cinematic clout to create a franchise that was an homage to the cinema serials of the 30s and 40s.
 Adventurer archaeologist Indiana Jones was a role Harrison Ford took to like a geek to Dungeons and Dragons, and a cinematic icon was born.